 The Company has appointed Deloitte Touche Tohmatsu as the Auditor of the Group.
-For the Year, Deloitte Touche Tohmatsu received HK\$1,000,000 for audit services and HK\$2,310,000 for non-audit services in connection with the Group's Listing on GEM and tax advisory services provided respectively.
-The reporting responsibilities of Deloitte Touche Tohmatsu are set out in the Independent Auditor's Reports on pages 43 to 47 of this report.
+For the Year, Deloitte Touche Tohmatsu received HK\$1,100,000 (2017: HK\$1,000,000) for audit services and HK\$220,000 (2017: HK\$2,310,000) for non-audit services in connection with the Group's interim review for the period ended 31 October 2017 and tax advisory services provided (2017: non-audit services in connection with the Group's Listing on GEM and tax advisory services provided) respectively.
+The reporting responsibilities of Deloitte Touche Tohmatsu are set out in the Independent Auditor's Reports on pages 55 to 59 of this report.